Brand Monitor and Brand Alert API: How to Combat Brand Misrepresentation in the Retail Fashion IndustryDownload PDF

 The Real Deal: Behind the Scammers’ Curtains

-Here’s how the victims’ credit card and other personally identifiable information or PII ended up in phishers’ hands:
+Here’s how the victims’ credit card and other personally identifiable information (PII) landed on the phishers’ laps:

-- 1. Potential victims get the following WhatsApp instant message from a contact.
+- 1. Potential victims got the following WhatsApp instant message from a contact.

-- 2. They forward the message to 10 contacts as suggested (unwittingly getting the phishers more potential victims).
+- 2. They forwarded the message to 10 contacts as suggested (unknowingly getting more potential victims for the phishers).

 - 3. They then click the shortened link to the site to get their free gift card (typically US$500 worth).

 - 4. The site (specially crafted to look like a real Zara page) asks them to fill in a form to receive the gift card and so they do.